tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 ---

 # Heap Algorithms
 Heap is a binary-tree-like data structure.
-As indexed from $0$ to $arr.length-1$, the relationship between parent node and children nodes can be demostrated as:
+As indexed from **0** to **arr.length-1**, the relationship between parent node and children nodes can be demostrated as:
-$$ $$

 $$ left\_child = parent * 2 + 1 $$

 $$ right\_child = parent * 2 + 2 $$

 $$ parent = \lfloor(child-1)/2\rfloor$$

-To better understand Heap, we do 7 steps from easy to hard:
+To better understand heap, we do 6 steps from easy to hard:

 - Max-Heapify
 - Build-Max-Heap
 - HeapSort
 - Heap-Extract-Max
-- Heap-Maximum
 - Max-Heap-Increase-Key
 - Max-Heap-Insert

 ## Max Heapify

-MaxHeapify is a recursion process. **Assumed that the left branch and right branch of node $i$ are max heaps**, calling MaxHeapify at $i$ would move $i$ from top to a proper position recursively.
+MaxHeapify is a recursion process. **Assumed that the left branch and right branch of node i are max heaps**, calling MaxHeapify at **i** would move **i** from top to a proper position recursively.
 Please pay attention to the terminal state of the recursion.

 Note that:
 Index out of range check should go first